 Other C mode FeaturesIn C mode, the Alt-<Down> and Alt-<Up> keys move to the next or previous #if/#else/#endif preprocessor line.
 When starting from such a line, Epsilon finds the next/previous matching one, skipping over inner nested preprocessor lines.
 Alt-] and Alt-[ do the same.
 Press Alt-i to display a list of the preprocessor conditionals that are in effect for the current line.

 When the cursor is on a brace, bracket, or parenthesis, Epsilon will try to locate its matching brace, bracket, or parenthesis, and highlight them both.
 If the current character has no match, Epsilon will not highlight it.
-Set the variable auto-show-c-delimiters to zero to disable this feature.
+Similarly, when the cursor is at a preprocessor conditional like #if, #else, or #endif, Epsilon will highlight it and its matching lines.
+Bits in the variable auto-show-c-delimiters enable or modify the rules for both types of highlighting.

 Epsilon normally auto-fills text in block comments as you type,